wythers/ioCoro/README.md

     server.Reserver(10000);
     server.Run();
 ```
-* Try you best to declare variables in the ioCoro Entry(coroutine-context), even if it is huge block data.
-It is far better to assign the data chunk at one time by coroutine than to fragment it in coroutine.
+* Try your best to declare variables in the ioCoro Entry(coroutine-context), even if it is huge block data.
+It is far better to allocate the data chunk at one time by coroutine than fragmentally to do in coroutine.
 At the same time, frequent `delete` are also avoided.

 * If you don't need the Timer, you shouldn't define `NEED_IOCORO_TIMER`, at this time, ioCoro is almost a lock-free process, which is very exciting.